Tech-Tac/cubes/README.md

 ## Credits

-Pretty much everything is by @Tech-Tac.
+Coding and design is by me (@Tech-Tac).
+Cube sound is from FreeSound.org.
+@Jaegerwald fixed pixelation on Firefox.
+Some requests from users has been implemented.

 ## Canvas-based version [Abandoned]

-The main game is made using CSS and a lot of HTML elements, however, a `canvas`-based version of the game is available to try at <https://tech-tac.github.io/cubes/canvas> [WIP]
+The main project is works by creating a styled HTML element for each cube, however, a primitive HTML-5 `canvas`-based version of the project is available to try at <https://tech-tac.github.io/cubes/canvas>

-&copy; 2023/2024 @Tech-Tac
+&copy; 2023/2024 @ech-Tac